rfloarea/rfloarea/README.md

 # Hey there!

 Making things is my joy.
-It's like oranges and the ocean and laughter.

 Learning is my jam.
-It tastes like blueberries, peach, and toast!

-I basically consider everything to be a work in progress.
-I hope you don't mind!

-Let me know what you think of anything you see.
-I really do love feedback.

-hi@treeroe.me
+I enjoy helping make the web work for people.
+This can look like building personal websites, web apps, or weird creative projects!

+If you want to collaborate or chat about something interesting, send me a message at rowen.floarea@proton.me

+Take care!
+~ rowen